What happens when you mix cannabis and alcohol?

 - Slowed reaction time.

 So, why does it matter?
-Why do CDOT and law enforcement believe this is an issue we need to address?
-While the use of both cannabis and alcohol is legal in Colorado, driving while intoxicated on any substance is not.
+Why do CDOT and law enforcement agencies believe this is an issue we need to address?
+While the use of cannabis is legal in Colorado, driving while intoxicated is not.
+According to the CDOT Data Intelligence Group, poly-impaired drivers were involved in 32% of fatal crashes in 2024.

-The Colorado Division of Criminal Justice published a report in January 2022 that analyzed 2019 data from more than 26,000 impaired driving cases filed in Colorado.
+The Colorado Division of Criminal Justice (DCJ) published a report in July 2023 that analyzed 2020 data from more than 21,000 impaired driving cases filed in Colorado.
 Researchers followed the cases from arrest to final court outcome.
+The DCJ report found:

-- 45% of drivers tested positive for multiple substances.
-The most common combination of drugs detected was alcohol and Delta 9-THC, which is the primary psychoactive component of cannabis.
+- Eighteen percent of impaired drivers arrested tested positive for multiple substances.
+The most common combination was alcohol and Delta 9-THC, which is the primary psychoactive component of cannabis.

 - The second most common pairing was alcohol combined with other drugs such as cocaine, methamphetamine, sedatives and opioids.

-- 68% of individuals with detected Delta-9 THC also had some other substance present.
+- Seventy-five percent of individuals with detected Delta-9 THC also had some other substance present.
 Alcohol was the most common co-occurring substance.